 - 2 cups vegetable stock

-Break the noodles into smaller pieces and cook according to the package directions.
+- Break the noodles into small bite-sized pieces and cook according to the package directions.
 Drain and set aside until ready to use.

-Add the tomato paste, oregano, and sea salt and cook for 2 more minutes, or until the paste begins to darken.
+- Add the tomato paste, oregano, and sea salt and cook for 1 or 2 more minutes, or until the paste begins to darken.

-Add the vegetable stock and crushed tomatoes.
-Bring to a boil and then reduce the heat and let summer for about 10 minutes, or until the liquid reduces slightly.
+- Add the vegetable stock and crushed tomatoes.
+Bring to a boil and then reduce the heat and let simmer for about 10 minutes, or until the liquid reduces slightly.

-Remove from heat and divide the soup among four bowls.
-Top with the Walnut Parmesan and Cashew Ricotta.
-Serve hot.
+- Remove from heat and divide the soup among four bowls.
+Top with the Walnut Parmesan and Cashew Ricotta, if using.